PrachetShah/DataScience/README.md

-# DataScience
+# Machine Learning
-Various DataScience Project Codes can be found in this Repository.
+Various DataScience related Project Codes on Machine Lerning and Deep Learning can be found in this Repository.